harrislapiroff/chromamine.com/src/posts/how-should-we-notate-role-free-contra-dance-formation.md

 * Don't indicate role-related formation at all.
 For a role-free longways dance, just call it "Longways."
 For a role-free duple dance, just call it "Duple."
 * Use "Proper" and accept that sometimes proper means "roles don't matter" and sometimes it means "roles do matter and they should line up on the same side."

 I may sound like I'm poo pooing that last one, and it's not my favorite, but it also isn't entirely unreasonable.
 There's plenty of information that's impractical to encode in a quick phrase that we leave to the choreography to communicate.
-For one example, we note if a dance is becket, but you have to read the choreography to determine if it progresses with a slide left at the start or not.
+For one example, we note if a dance is becket, but you have to read the choreography to determine if it progresses with a slide left at the start or not. *And* this one has the advantage that it's already what we mostly seem to be doing.

 Maybe there's another option out there?
 Or a standard that I have completely overlooked?